-Assumptions:

-Based upon experience studies conducted in 2021 on the WRS and Wisconsin Sick Leave Conversion Credit programs that covered a three-year period from January 1, 2018 through December 31, 2020, the ETF Board adopted assumption changes that were used to measure the total OPEB liability, beginning with the year-end December 31, 2021, including the following:
+Assumptions: Based upon experience studies conducted in 2021 on the WRS and Wisconsin Sick Leave Conversion Credit programs that covered a three-year period from January 1, 2018 through December 31, 2020, the ETF Board adopted assumption changes that were used to measure the total OPEB liability, beginning with the year-end December 31, 2021, including the following:

-- Lowering the long-term expected rate of return from 7.00% to 6.8% - Lowering the discount rate from 7.0% to 6.8% - Lowering the price inflation rate from 2.5% to 2.4% - Mortality assumptions were changed to reflect updated trends by transitioning from the Wisconsin 2018 Mortality Table to the 2020 WRS Experience Mortality Table - The healthcare cost trend rate was changed from an increase of 3.0% in each future year to 6.0% for the 1st year and declining each future year to an ultimate trend rate of 3.5% over a 12 year period - Health care premium assumptions were changed to reflect 1-person and 2-person coverage for non Medicare and Medicare along with an election percentage assumption of 50%.
-Previously, the the average non Medicare and Medicare premiums were based on active annuitant data with a 10% increase applied to the average premium - The escrowed benefit usage assumes 50% of escrowed members will at some point begin using their sick leave balance to pay for health care costs.
+- Lowering the long-term expected rate of return from 7.00% to 6.8%. - Lowering the discount rate from 7.0% to 6.8%. - Lowering the price inflation rate from 2.5% to 2.4%. - Changing mortality assumptions to reflect updated trends by transitioning from the Wisconsin 2018 Mortality Table to the 2020 WRS Experience Mortality Table. - Changing the healthcare cost trend rate from an increase of 3.0% in each future year to 6.0% for the first year and declining each future year to an ultimate trend rate of 3.5% over a 12 year period. - Changing the health care premium assumptions to reflect one person and two person coverage for non Medicare and Medicare along with an election percentage assumption of 50%.
+Previously, the the average non Medicare and Medicare premiums were based on active annuitant data with a 10% increase applied to the average premium. - Changing the escrowed benefit usage assumption to reflect that 50% of escrowed members will at some point begin using their sick leave balance to pay for health care costs.
 The present value of future benefits is now calculated by drawing down each member's account balance using the same average premiums applicable to active members and a 50% factor applied to the present value to account for the 50% escrowed benefit usage assumption.
-Previously, the present value of future benefits was calculated by taking the balance on deposit for escrowed annuitants multiplied by the ratio of the present value of future benefits for active status annuitants to the balance on deposit for active status annuitants multiplied by 50% - The sick leave accumulation assumes each individual is at their same rate as in the past (earned less used), but not more than 100% of the gross earned rate based on the person's employer and not less than 25% of their gross earned rate.
+Previously, the present value of future benefits was calculated by taking the balance on deposit for escrowed annuitants multiplied by the ratio of the present value of future benefits for active status annuitants to the balance on deposit for active status annuitants multiplied by 50%. - Changing the sick leave accumulation assumption to reflect that each individual is at their same rate as in the past (earned less used), but not more than 100% of their gross earned rate based on the person's employer and not less than 25% of their gross earned rate.
 The assumed annual gross earned rates range from 6.4 to 16.25 days, depending on the employer.
-Previously, each individual was assumed to continue using sick leave at the same rate as in the past but not less than 25% nor more than 75% of the person's annual accrual rate (usually 16.25 days)
+Previously, each individual was assumed to continue using sick leave at the same rate as in the past but not less than 25% nor more than 75% of the person's annual accrual rate (usually 16.25 days).